tracim/tracim/backend/doc/migrate_from_v1.md

     cp -r export/collection-root /<your>/<tracimv2>/<path>/backend/radicale_storage/

-Make sure this file ".Radicale.props" is not exist in this two folder:
+Make sure this file `.Radicale.props` is not exist in this two folder:

   `/<your>/<tracimv2>/<path>/backend/radicale_storage/collection-root/agenda/user/`